Mike Davis (American lawyer)

-Mike Davis is an American lawyer, conservative political strategist, and adviser.
+Mike Davis is an American lawyer, conservative political strategist, and lobbyist.
 He was Chief Counsel for Nominations to Senate Judiciary Chairman Chuck Grassley and the founder and president of the Article III Project (A3P).

-He is a staunch defender and ally of Donald Trump and was rumored to be one of his candidates for Attorney General.
+He is a staunch supporter and ally of Donald Trump and was rumored to be one of his candidates for Attorney General.
+Davis has described himself as "the best fixer in Washington, period.
+Full stop."
+Despite having little experience in anti-trust law, Davis was an influential figure in getting controversial mergers approved by the second Donald Trump administration, and spoke frequently to Trump.

+In 2026, the Wall Street Journal reported that Davis's clients included companies like Walmart, Hewlett Packard Enterprise and Compass, and that Davis was earning as much as $300,000 a month to protect these firms from anti-trust regulations.

 Early life and education

 Davis grew up in Des Moines, Iowa and attended Catholic schools.
 His parents worked in the Des Moines school district.

 He received his Bachelor of Arts in political science and a minor in journalism in 2000 and Juris Doctor in 2004, both from the University of Iowa.
 While in college, he was an intern for Newt Gingrich during the lead-up to President Bill Clinton's impeachment in 1998 and he built a student organization in support of George W. Bush's 2000 presidential campaign.